-As management of the Life Skills Center of Pontiac (the "Academy"), a public school academy, we offer readers of our financial statements this narrative overview and analysis of the financial activities of the Academy for the fiscal year ending June 30, 2018.
+As management of the Life Skills Center of Pontiac (the "Academy"), an alternative high school public school academy in Pontiac, Michigan, we offer readers of our financial statements this narrative overview and analysis of the financial activities of the Academy for the fiscal year ending June 30, 2021.
 The intent of this discussion and analysis is to look at the Academy's financial performance as a whole.
 Readers should also review the basic financial statements and the notes to the financial statements to enhance their understanding of the Academy's financial performance.